chaoyangnz/email-service/README.md

 ## Design and Further development

-### API
+### API General

-Mood tracker API could be designed as coarse-grained, which means it should be client-agnostic, stateless and versatile.
+Email Service API could be designed as coarse-grained, which means it should be client-agnostic, stateless and versatile.
 The reasons:
-- web may be not the only client, we may have other type of clients, like CLI.
+- web may be not the only client, we may have other type of clients, like CLI, Terraform.
 - it is stateless for better scalability.
-If we have authentication and security requirement, we could introduce OAuth and token-based authentication.
+If we have authentication and security requirement, we could introduce more robust OAuth and token-based authentication.
-- the endpoints should handle wide resource requests.
-It is the responsibility of BFF (Backend for Frontend) to fill the gap of application requirement and narrow the api interfaces, for example, only some fields are retrieved or only some parameter is allowed, or may read the client related info from the request (language, timezone etc)
 - error-prevention, we should validate the input whenever a request format is received, never assume the client could send the well-formed payload.
+But we also need to keep the tolerance in mind, for example, we may ignore unknown fields when the upstream calls forward these additional fields.
 - API should be not directly exposed to public.
+If we have to, mulitple auth approaches are needed for server-server and browser/other clients authentication.

+API is following design first strategy, I developed the swagger YAML in swagger editor first, then I generate the Swagger UI.
+Code should not be polluted by spring-swagger annotations which I think is too invasive as per we have a bunch of annotations already.

 ### Database